-She ensures that the workers’ environment is just as sustainable as the garments.
 Paying seamstresses for individual pieces is a work incentive that amplifies production, but sacrifices craftsmanship.
 By providing an ethical hourly wage, Proclaim discourages that pressure and prioritizes quality over quantity.

 Every step in Proclaim’s production process is well thought out, even down to the shipping and handling, or as they call it, “Packaging with Love.”
 Each shipment uses 100 % recycled wrapping and their label fasteners are composed of natural hemp fibers as opposed to standard plastic.
 Brands like Proclaim that consider the Earth and make sacrifices to promote ethical practices are forerunners in combating the fashion industry’s high carbon footprint.